forcedotcom/lwc-builder/README.md

 # lwc-builder

-VSCode extension to build Salesforce Lightning Web Component (LWC) on UI.
+VSCode extension to build Salesforce Lightning Web Component (LWC) on the UI.

 ## Installation